-The first thing you need to do is decide on your trellis design.
+Choose side netting or drape netting according to the requirements of your vineyard.
+They’re mounted on a different trellis.
 Many trellis designs have been used over the years.
 They may be the same in some aspects, but they will differ according to their usage and the vineyard’s climate.

 The most common types of trellis systems are:

 - Vertical Shoot Positioning (VSP) System

 - Geneva Double Curtain (GDC) System